 Here are steps you can take if you think you are the victim of unemployment fraud.

 - Notify your employer of the situation and report unemployment identity theft to the state where it occurred.
 The U.S. Labor Department created website that aggregates individual states’ online reporting forms and other useful email addresses and phone numbers.

 - After reporting the identity theft, you need to take steps to bolster your identity.
 First, check your credit reports.
 To deter fraudsters from applying for loans or credit cards in your name, you may choose to request a credit freeze or place a fraud alert on your credit reports.

 - Continue to keep an eye on your credit reports, bank accounts, mail and email for new financial or personal activity that seems out of place.
-Using a credit and identity theft monitoring can help alert you to possible suspicious activity.
+Using a identity theft protection can help alert you to possible suspicious activity.